imagej/imagej.github.io/_pages/plugins/xlib.md

 {% include thumbnail align="right" width="200" src='/media/plugins/xfig6-7-05.jpg' title='left: image i0, right: copy of the image i0 overlayed by a horizontal ramp' %} The operation

 ```python
 i0 + x
 ```

 will calculate a copy of the image i0 overlayed by a horizontal ramp.
-The value of 'x' (and 'y', 'z' for 3D volumes) is internally defined as the local x-coordinate (y-coordinate, z-coordinate for 3D volumes).
+The value of 'x' (and 'y', and 'z' for 3D volumes) is internally defined as the local x-coordinate (y-coordinate, and z-coordinate for 3D volumes).

 {% include thumbnail align="right" width="200" src='/media/plugins/xfig6-7-06.jpg' title='left: image i0, right: ramp with the same size as image i0' %} The code line

 ```python
 x // i0
 ```

 creates the ramp only.

-In this case, instead of a simple command "x" (which would create no image), a comment "i0" is attached to the command ("//" means a comment in java).
-The reason for why this is necessary is to provide a clue about the size of the resulting image which now turns out to be equal to the size of image i0.
+In this case, instead of an image operation, just the value of "x" (which would create no image itself) is returned.
+A commented out "i0" is attached to the command.
+The reason why this is necessary is to provide a clue about the size of the resulting image which now turns out to be equal to the size of image i0.
 Hence, the content of the image i0 is actually not being used, it serves as a template for the resulting size only.

 {% include thumbnail align="right" width="200" src='/media/plugins/xfig6-7-07.jpg' title='left: image i0 defining image size, right: halo centered at (100, 200)' %} The following code

 ```python
 Math.sqrt(Math.pow(100 - x, 2) + Math.pow(200 - y, 2)) // i0
 ```